-A mere 10-minute boat ride from Ishigaki-jima, the tiny islet of Taketomi-jima is a ‘living museum’ of Ryūkȳū culture.
-Centred on a flower-bedecked village of traditional houses complete with red kawara (tiled) roofs, coral walls and shiisa (lion-dog rooftop guardian) statues, Taketomi is a breath of fresh air if you're sick of concrete.
+A mere 15-minute boat ride from Ishigaki-jima, the tiny islet of Taketomi-jima is a living museum of Ryūkyū culture.
+Centred on a flower-bedecked village of traditional houses complete with red kawara (tiled) roofs, coral walls and shiisā statues, Taketomi is a breath of fresh air if you're suffering from an overdose of modern Japan.

 In order to preserve the island's historical ambience, residents have joined together to ban some signs of modernism.
 The island is criss-crossed by crushed-coral roads and free of chain convenience stores.

 While Taketomi is besieged by Japanese day trippers in the busy summer months, the island remains blissfully quiet at night.
 This is true even in summer, as the island offers little in the way of after-dark entertainment.
 If you have the chance, it's worth spending a night here as Taketomi truly weaves its spell after the sun dips below the horizon.